CirclesUBI/whitepaper/Circles.md

 ### Defending Against Fake Accounts

-As we’ve shown, fake accounts are the primary consideration when designing protections into the system.
+As we’ve shown, fake accounts are a primary consideration when designing protections into the system.
 Since money can be spent indirectly through transitive connections, let’s show how Circles defends against fake accounts that are connected to your friends:

 ```
 Bob trusts AliceCoin